PatrikTrefil/plant-watering/hardware.md

 ## Soil humidity

-Soil humidity sensor gives us an analog signal, which is convert to digital and then received by the Raspberry Pi using the SPI protocol.
+Soil humidity sensor gives us an analog signal, which is convert to digital and then received by the Raspberry Pi using the I2C protocol.

 - [Raspberry pi SPI wiring](https://pinout.xyz/pinout/spi#)
 - [Raspberry I2C wiring](https://pinout.xyz/pinout/i2c#)